k-giardchase/triangle/README.md

 ##Use and Editing
 To use the app, clone the repository.
-In the top level of the project folder, click on index.html and open it in your web browser.<br><br>
+In the top level of the project folder, click on index.html and open it in your web browser.
+NOTE: to view CSS animation, use a google chrome browser.<br><br>
 To edit the app, you will need jQuery, as well as Mocha and Chai to run BDD tests.
-These libaries are already located in the js and specs folders, respectively.
+These libaries are already located in the js and specs folders, respectively. <br><br>

 ##Copyright (c) 2015 Kyle Giard-Chase